smastrom/sublime-prettierd-format/README.md

 ## Usage

-By default it formats any file natively supported by [Prettier](https://prettier.io/docs/en/) on save.
+By default it formats on save any file natively supported by [Prettier](https://prettier.io/docs/en/).

 ### Commands

 To format a file via command palette:

-- `Prettierd: Format this file`
+- `Prettierd: Format`

 To save a file without formatting: